BCATML's Annual Celebrating Languages Conference

 1. Human-in-the-Loop is Mandatory

 Never leave the AI and the student alone in a vacuum.
-The teacher must provide the framework, the ethical guardrails, and the final human "stamp" on the learning process.
+The teacher must provide the framework and ethical guardrails.

 2. Focus on Reflection, Not Just Production

 It's easy to use AI to write an essay.
-It's much harder (and more valuable) to have a student explain how they used the AI to improve their essay.
-Assessment must shift toward the process.
+It's harder to have a student explain how they used the AI to improve.

 3. Start with "Low-Stakes" Interaction

-"With AI handling routine grammar drills and vocabulary practice, I can now dedicate class time to meaningful conversations, cultural exploration, and collaborative projects.
-My relationship with students has deepened because I'm no longer just their grader—I'm their coach, mentor, and learning partner."
+"With AI handling routine grammar drills and vocabulary practice, I can now dedicate class time to meaningful conversations.
+My relationship with students has deepened."

 Quantifying Success: Four-Month Results